smarie/python-autoclass/docs/index.md

     @with_windows.setter
     def with_windows(self, with_windows: Boolean):
-        check_var(with_windows, var_name='with_windows', var_types=Boolean)
+        validate('with_windows', with_windows, instance_of=Boolean)
         self._with_windows = with_windows
 ```

 Not to mention extra methods such as `__str__`, `__eq__`, `from_dict`, `to_dict`...

 Now that's **a lot of code** - and only for 4 attributes !
-Not mentioning the code for `check_var` that was not included here for the sake of readability (I include it in the library, for reference).
+Not mentioning the code for `validate` that was not included here for the sake of readability.
 And guess what - it is still highly prone to **human mistakes**.
 For example I made a mistake in the setter for `nb_floors`, did you spot it ?
 Also it makes the code **less readable**: did you spot that the setter for the surface property is different from the others?

 Really, *"there must be a better way"* : yes there is, and that's what this library provides.